viaNull/client-sdk-ruby/README.md

 </p>

-Gem "platon-ruby" helps to make interacting with platon&alaya blockchain from ruby .
+Gem "platon" helps to make interacting with platon&alaya blockchain from ruby .

 ## Installation